Bang Min-ah: Acting career

 In 2016, Minah landed her first television leading role in SBS's romantic comedy series Beautiful Gong Shim.
 She earned positive reviews for her portrayal of the "ugly" but down-to-earth protagonist.

 In 2019, Minah returned to the small screen with the romantic comedy drama My Absolute Boyfriend, based on the Japanese manga series of the same name.

 Personal life

 On July 4, 2025, it was announced that Bang would marry her Beautiful Gong Shim co-star On Joo-wan after dating for four years.
+The couple married on November 29, 2025, in Bali.